-4. How to grow your career and build a path to professional success
+How to grow your career

-Alexis Booth
+- Alexis Booth

-• 5 min read
+- 5 min read

-In this post, I highlight 3 topics from the episode - but there’s plenty more to hear.
-I hope you’ll check it out.
-Apple Podcasts | Spotify | Inline player below ⬇️
+Below, I dive deep into 3 topics from the episode - but there’s plenty more to hear.
+I hope you’ll check it out. 🔊 Apple Podcasts | Spotify | Website Player

-When people used to ask me how to get promoted or achieve top performance ratings at Google, I boiled down upward trajectory into three essential stages, which generally follow a predictable sequence.
+When I was still at Google, I boiled down upward trajectory into three essential stages, which generally follow a predictable sequence.
+I delivered the message to more than 5,000 employees, and people still talk to me about it today.

-2. Elevate Everyone: Once you've created amazing, novel solutions, the next step is to scale them.
+Once you've created amazing, novel solutions, the next step is to scale them.
 Make your work reusable, proactively help colleagues and other teams to benefit by using it, and establish yourself as a thought leader worth following because your ideas genuinely improve work outcomes.

-3. Make Others Notice: Amazing work, even when scaled, needs visibility to have its full impact and gain recognition.
+Amazing work, even when scaled, needs visibility to have its full impact and gain recognition.
 Proactively share your successes with senior leaders (inside and outside your org), leverage internal and external platforms (blogs, talks, conferences), and build a network of advocates who understand your contributions.

 This framework outlines a path for moving up, which involves being bold and taking initiative, establishing yourself as a leader in both thought and execution, and strategic communication at each step.